Payments Developer Guide

 transaction.
 In most cases, the batch transaction is settled overnight.

-1. The merchant sends a request for a credit to
+1. The merchant sends the refund or credit request to

 Cybersource